walterhiggins/WMPJS/book-outline.md

 * Notepad++ is a free editor for Windows you can download at http://notepad-plus-plus.org/
 * TextWrangler from BareBones Software is a free editor for Mac OS X you can download at http://www.barebones.com/products/textwrangler/
-* Sublime Text is a cross-platform ( it runs on Mac OS, Windows and Linux ) editor which you can evaluate for free for as long as you like.
+* Sublime Text is a cross-platform editor which you can evaluate for free for as long as you like.
-* Brackets is a cross-platorm Free, Open Source code editor for the web.
-You can download it at http://brackets.io/ .

 Let's get started installing gedit.
 You can skip this section if you've already installed and use a programing editor on your computer.
 Mac OS users can skip the following section and go straight to 'Installing TextWrangler on Mac OS'.

 ### gedit

 The editor I use for screenshots in this book is called gedit.
-I chose GEdit for use in this book because:
+I chose gedit for use in this book because:

 * It is cross-platform - that is - it runs on Windows and Linux. gedit also runs on older versions of Mac OS (up to version 10.5) but I recommend using TextWrangler for Mac OS.
 * It is light-weight and easy to use.
 It installs quickly, doesn't take up much disk space and doesn't have a whole lot of features you'll need to learn.
 It's got just enough features to get started in programming.
-* It has a Sidebar (the area on the left in the earlier screenshot) which shows the folders with which you'll be working.
+* It has a Disk Explorer Pane which shows the folders with which you'll be working.
 This can be really handy when you want to quickly browse the folders for files to edit.
 * It is free to use.
 It won't cost you to download and it won't nag you to upgrade to a paid version.

 You don't have to use gedit.
 Any programming editor will do.
-All Programming Editors have similar features, they let you create new files, open files and save files.
+All Programming Editors have similar features, they let you create new files, edit, and save files.

 You can download gedit at https://wiki.gnome.org/Apps/Gedit/ .
 Follow the download instructions for your platform.

 #### Installing gedit on Linux
-If you use Linux then gedit is probably already installed on your computer (Click the Dash Home button in the top left of your linux screen and type `GEdit` to find it).
+If you use Linux then gedit is probably already installed on your computer (Click the Dash Home button in the top left of your linux screen and type `gedit` to find it).
 If not already installed you can install it by opening the Ubuntu Software Center application and searching for 'gedit' or by issuing the following command in a terminal window...

     sudo apt-get install gedit